Campaign signs: Not recyclable, reusable

-FFReady to forget about the 2020 election?
-I think we all can relate.
+Whether you voted red or blue this Election Tuesday, we can all agree that green is the way to be!
 Here's how to handle disposing of yard signs, no matter whose campaign it was supporting.

 Yard signs are not recyclable in the Blue Cart

 Plastic yard signs are not recyclable in the blue cart because they require special processing to be properly sorted and processed.
-We weren't able to find a local recycler who wants those.
+We weren't able to find a local recycler who is able to recycle them.

 1. DIY yard signs